ctt062/Kalman-Filter-Based-Statistical-Arbitrage-A-Dynamic-Pairs-Trading-Strategy/README.md

 - Outperformed SPY and static OLS strategies in both returns and risk-adjusted metrics

 ## 📂 Files
-- `notebooks/`: Backtesting and signal generation scripts
+- `code/`: Backtesting and signal generation scripts
+- `graphs/`: All the graphs generated
 - `slides.pdf`: Presentation slides

 ## 🧰 Skills Demonstrated